Top 7 WordPress Security Scams and How to Avoid Them!

 Fake plugins and themes can pose significant risks to WordPress security.
 These fraudulent tools often contain hidden malicious code that can compromise your site.

-1. Deceptive Downloads: Scammers create fake versions of popular plugins and themes, which they distribute through unofficial channels or shady websites.
+1. Beware Of Deceptive Downloads: Scammers often create fake versions of popular plugins and themes, which they then sneak onto unofficial channels or predatory websites.

-1. Use Official Sources: Always download plugins and themes from the official WordPress repository or trusted developers.
+1. Use Official Sources: Download plugins and themes from the official WordPress repository or trusted developers

 How Brute Force Attacks Work: